 José María Aznar has served as the President of the Foundation for Social Studies and Analysis, a political research and educational organization focused on Spain, since 1989.
 Mr. Aznar has served as President of the Honorary Board of the Bussola Institute since May 2017 and on the Board of Directors of Afiniti, a developer of artificial intelligence systems, since 2016.
-Mr. Aznar has been a senior advisor to the Global Board of DLA Piper LLP since 2015 and a member of the International Advisory Board of Barrick Gold Corporation since 2011.
+Mr. Aznar has served as a special advisor to Latham & Watkins LLP since March 2018 and a member of the International Advisory Board of Barrick Gold Corporation since 2011.
+He also served as a senior advisor to the Global Board of DLA Piper LLP from 2015 to 2018.
 From 2011 until 2015, Mr. Aznar was a Distinguished Fellow at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies, where he was also Chairman of the Atlantic Basin Initiative.
 He was previously a Distinguished Scholar at the Edmund A. Walsh School of Georgetown University from 2004 to 2011.
 Mr. Aznar served as the Executive President of the Partido Popular of Spain from 1990 to 2004, and as its Honorific President from 2004 to 2016.
 Mr. Aznar was a member of The State Council of Spain from 2005 to 2006 and served as the President of Spain from 1996 to 2004.
 Mr. Aznar served as a Director of 21st Century Fox from 2006 until June 2013.